mvertopoulos/vue-msal/README.md

     ]
 }
 ```
+This will make the $msal object available in both the vue instances and the context (You can access it in the context via the app object like this: ```context.app.$msal```).

 ## Plugin usage
 When the plugin is initialized it exposes its context to `vm.$msal` (where `vm` refers to the Vue's scope) so you can, for example, call the signIn method like this: